 Answer: No. ZoomInfo only collects business-related data.

-ZoomInfo does not collect this type of personal data.
+ZoomInfo does not collect this type of information.

 Data FAQ: Does ZoomInfo notify you when we add you to our database?